Isaac-Elijah-Carrillo/isaac-security-portfolio/labs/active-directory-enterprise-deployment/README.md

-# Enterprise Active Directory Deployment & Domain Integration Lab
+# Enterprise Active Directory Deployment Lab

+## Project Status

+✅ **Completed**

+This lab establishes the foundational Active Directory environment that will be expanded in future labs including Organizational Units (OUs), Group Policy Objects (GPOs), Windows Event Logging, Sysmon deployment, Splunk integration, and Active Directory security monitoring.

+---

 ## Overview

 In this lab, I built an enterprise-style Active Directory environment using Oracle VirtualBox.
-The lab simulates a basic corporate network by deploying a Windows Server 2022 Domain Controller, configuring Active Directory Domain Services (AD DS) and DNS, and joining a Windows 11 workstation to the domain.
+The lab simulates a corporate network by deploying a Windows Server 2022 Domain Controller, configuring Active Directory Domain Services (AD DS) and DNS, and joining a Windows 11 workstation to the domain.

-This project demonstrates core Windows Server administration, identity and access management, enterprise networking, and Active Directory fundamentals commonly used in Help Desk, Systems Administration, and SOC environments.
+This project demonstrates core Windows Server administration, identity and access management, enterprise networking, and Active Directory fundamentals commonly used in Help Desk, Systems Administration, and Security Operations Center (SOC) environments.

 ---